-The Company's policy is to manage credit risk by ensuring that all customers who wish to trade on credit terms subject themselves to credit worthiness checks.
-The Directors believe that the Company's exposure to bad debts is not significant.
+The Company's policy is to manage credit risk by ensuring that all customers who wish to trade on credit terms subject themselves to credit worthiness checks, and to obtain agreement to a "retention of title" clause where possible.
+The Directors believe that the Company's exposure to bad debts is not significant other than one debt of \$143,000 for which full provision has been made at 30 June 2013.

-Other than the concentration of credit risk described above, the economic entity does not have any significant risk exposure to any counterparty or group of parties.
+Other than the concentration of credit risk described above and the one debt provided against in full, the economic entity does not have any significant risk exposure to any counterparty or group of parties.
 The carrying amount of financial assets recorded in the financial statements, net of any provision for losses, represents the economic entity's maximum exposure to credit risk.